kukicado/ng-atl-workshop-guide/profile-component.md

 # Profile Component

 The Profile component in this sample app is going to be very basic.
 All it will do is show the user's profile data in a relatively unformatted manner.
-The route for the Profile page component is protected by the [Authentication guard](/route-guards.md#authentication-guard) so that only authenticated users should be able to access it.
+The route for the Profile page component will eventually be protected by the [Authentication guard](/route-guards.md#authentication-guard) so that only authenticated users should be able to access it.

 > **Note**: Feel free to revisit this component later and make it look much nicer.